Venkat-polagani7/Venkat-polagani7/Readme.md

 The first programmer in history was **Ada Lovelace**, who wrote an algorithm before computers even existed.

 I like to think we’re still doing the same thing —
-just with better hardware. 😉
+just with better systems. 😉